 Cushions are tricky business.
 “Comfortable” is endlessly subjective, and the margin of error is alarmingly small, considering that foam and fabric are notoriously imprecise

 I wouldn’t presume to answer all your questions in one post, but I WOULD like to offer some basic product information to make your job a bit easier.

 Let’s talk about foam.

 There are so many ways to fill a cushion – springs, cotton, down . . .
 Personally, I’m a foam girl – it’s relatively easy to work with – versatile and cooperative.
-My local supplier, Fabric Supply Incorporated, offers a wide, quality selection, so I’m able to give my clients great options and information.
+My local supplier, Fabric Supply Incorporated, offers a wide, high-quality selection, so I’m able to give clients great options and information.

 But.
 But, but, but.